Collations

 { "$set" => { "verified" => true } })

-is lexically first in the collection,
+Because Gunter is lexically first in the collection,

 the above operation returns no results and updates no documents.

-Consider the same find_one_and_update
+Consider the same find_one_and_update operation but with the

 collation specified.
-The locale is set to de@collation=phonebook
+The locale is set to de@collation=phonebook.

 Note

-Some locales have a collation=phonebook
+Some locales have a collation=phonebook option available for

 use with languages which sort proper nouns differently from other

 words.
-According to the de@collation=phonebook
+According to the de@collation=phonebook collation,

 characters with umlauts come before the same characters without